Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.

 |Baggeridge Country Park||2 miles (3.5 km)||Enjoy 150 acres of woodland and countryside in this country park near Wolverhampton.
 The park has four walking trails of varying levels of distance and difficulty.
 You will visit a number of peaceful water pools and viewpoints with terrific views of the surrounding countryside.
 There is also a two-mile figure of 8 mountain bike trail suitable for families with older children and beginners.
 Other attractions include a sensory garden, miniature railway and tea room.
 The park is located in Sedgley, just a few miles south of Wolverhampton city centre.|

 |Bathpool Park||2 miles (3.4 km)||Enjoy a pleasant cycle or walk around Bathpool Park in Kidsgrove, Staffordshire.
 Follow the tracks/paths around the main lake, the peaceful woodland and several ponds.
 The park also contains a mountain bike track and exercise points.
 Bathpool is located just south of Kidsgrove town centre.|

-You start by the restored, Victorian Sandwell Park Farm in West Bromwich and head through Sandwell Country Park and past the lovely Sandwell Valley Country Park.
+You start by the restored, Victorian Sandwell Park Farm in West Bromwich and head through the lovely Sandwell Valley Country Park.
 You continue past Rushall Junction and onto Barr Beacon where there are splendid views of the surrounding countryside.
 Pleasant waterside sections along the Rushall and Wyrley and Essington Canals lead you to the finish point at Chasewater with its beautiful lake, and heritage Chasewater Railway.

 |Biddulph Grange Country Park||2 miles (3.5 km)||These beautiful National Trust gardens take you on a global journey from Italy to the pyramids of Egypt, a Victorian vision of China and a re-creation of a Himalayan glen.|